 Though the definition of success can vary from person to person, those who consider themselves entrepreneurs often share many of the same characteristics.
 If you are thinking about becoming an entrepreneur yourself, it may be beneficial to see if you possess these similar qualities.
-Here are five common qualities that most all entrepreneurs possess:
+Here are five common attributes that most entrepreneurs possess:

-First, to become a successful entrepreneur you must do what you enjoy.
-According to an article published by Entrepreneur.com, “What you get out of your business in the form of personal satisfaction, financial gain, stability and enjoyment will be the sum of what you put into your business… if you don’t enjoy what you’re doing, chances are you won’t succeed,” (25 Common Characteristics of Successful Entrepreneurs).
+First, to become a successful entrepreneur, you must do what you enjoy.
+According to an article published by Entrepreneur.com, “What you get out of your business in the form of personal satisfaction, financial gain, stability, and enjoyment will be the sum of what you put into your business… if you don’t enjoy what you’re doing, chances are you won’t succeed,” (25 Common Characteristics of Successful Entrepreneurs).
 You’ve probably heard the phrase “do what you love” a thousand times, but there is a reason for its familiarity, and entrepreneurs are known to oblige by that rule.
 If you don’t enjoy what you do, it will reflect on the success of your business.

 Fourth, entrepreneurs focus on building strong relationships with their employees and customers.
 Entrepreneur.com notes that “One of the biggest features and often the most significant competitive edge the [home based] entrepreneur has over the larger competitors is that he can offer personalized attention,” (25 Common Characteristics of Successful Entrepreneurs).
 Being able to build long-term relationships with customers and employees on both personal and professional relationships is crucial to running a successful business.

 Last, all entrepreneurs take what they do seriously.
-One cannot achieve success if they do not want that success, and to want success means that you take what you do very seriously, even if it means sacrifices must be made for the sake of your business.
+One cannot achieve success if they do not want that success, and to want success means that you decide what you do very seriously, even if it means sacrifices must be made for the sake of your business.